Lenovo Laptop

 Hello.

 Great step-by-step instructions!
 I haven’t gotten my Yoga 11s yet.
 I just ordered it.
-I’m planning to upgrade to 8 GB as soon as I get it.
+I plan to upgrade to 8 GB as soon as I get it.
 I have a few questions.
 How did you re-affix the plastic caps/feet after re-assembly?
-Is it necessary to completely remove the keyboard to do a simple memory upgrade or can I just carefully lift up the keyboard enough to swap the module?
+Is it necessary to completely remove the keyboard to do a simple memory upgrade, or can I just carefully lift up the keyboard enough to swap the module?
 Thanks again for the great info!

 Mike: I haven’t upgraded the RAM on my Yoga 11s yet, but from the pictures, it looks like you can swap out the RAM chip without disconnecting the keyboard (as you say, you’ll want to lift it up gently so as not to pull on the connector).